cn0047/stash/ed/l/js/functions.md

 a = '1';             typeof a; // "string"
 a = true;            typeof a; // "boolean" a = {};              typeof a; // "object"
-a = [];              typeof a; // "object" But: a instanceof Array; // true
+a = [];              typeof a; // "object" but: a instanceof Array; // true
 a = new Array(1, 2); typeof a; // "object"
-a = null;            typeof a; // "object" And: a instanceof null; //  Uncaught TypeError: Expecting a function in instanceof check, but got null a = undefined;       typeof a; // "undefined" a = NaN;             typeof a; // "number" a = function () {};  typeof a; // "function" a = /.*/;            typeof a; // "object" But: a instanceof RegExp; // true a = new RegExp();    typeof a; // "object" a = new Date();      typeof a; // "object"
+a = null;            typeof a; // "object" and: a instanceof null; //  Uncaught TypeError: Expecting a function in instanceof check, but got null a = undefined;       typeof a; // "undefined" a = NaN;             typeof a; // "number" a = function () {};  typeof a; // "function" a = /.*/;            typeof a; // "object" but: a instanceof RegExp; // true a = new RegExp();    typeof a; // "object" a = new Date();      typeof a; // "object"